davidgf/design-patterns-in-ruby/interpreter.md

 ## Problem
 We need a specialized language to solve a well defined problem of know domain.

+We need a specialized language to solve a well defined problem of no (as in nil) domain.

+We need a specialized language to solve a well defined problem of a known domain.

 ## Solution
 Interpreters normally work in two phases: **parsing** and **evaluating**.
 The parser reads the data and creates a data structure called **abstract syntax tree (AST)**, which includes the same information but represented in a tree of objects.
 Then, the AST is evaluated against external conditions.
 In the AST, the leaf nodes (**terminals**) are the most basic building blocks of the language.
 The nonleaf nodes (**nonterminals**) represent the higher order concepts in the language.
 After providing the external conditions (**context**), the AST is evaluated recursively.

 ## Example
-Let's consider a file search tool, that we'd like to use with a simple query language.
-The most basic operation is returning all the files, and could be implemented like this:
+Let's consider a file search tool that we'd like to use with a simple query language.
+The most basic operation is returning all the files and could be implemented like this:

 ```ruby
 require 'find'